 After this project is published, open the profile settings, hover over the word ‘Hidden’ in the URL field, then click on it to make your profile page public.
 Now you can share its URL to let other people view it.
 To see how it looks for external users, click 'Take a look'.

 Note that a public profile at Readymag shows your name and bio on top and a grid with your public projects and collections.
-Public profile cannot be customized any further; if the design doesn’t suit you, we recommend using a home project.
+Public profiles cannot be customized any further; if the design doesn’t suit you, we recommend using a home project.

-Mapping custom domain to your profile page
+Connecting a custom domain to your profile

-Note: If none of your projects is set to be shown on the profile page, the domain will lead to a blank page.
+If none of your projects is set to be shown on the profile page, the domain will lead to a blank page.

 All published projects will appear as subfolders of this domain, e.g., domain.com/portfolio/.
 For more detailed information and instructions, refer to the following articles: